carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         safety checks.
 They should also allow better automation of testing and fuzzing.

--   It's critical that Carbon provide better safety for C++ developers.
-Safety in Carbon must work with
+-   Safety in Carbon must work with
     [interoperable or migrated C++ code](../goals.md#interoperability-with-and-migration-from-existing-c-code),
     so that C++ developers can readily take advantage of Carbon's improvements.